The 20 Best Things to do in Mendoza Argentina

 Chill Inn Hostel

-This hostel is RIGHT on Aristides street, which is the most popular street for going out.
+This hostel is RIGHT on Aristides Street, which is the most popular street for going out.
 If you’re into nightlife and like to be around all the action, this is the perfect place to stay.

 Villaggio Hotel Boutique